Jump to:Page Content

 Please refer to the Frequently Asked Questions for additional information.

-Three information sessions are held during the the Fall prior to the admissions deadline date.
-The dates for the Fall 2012 session will held on September 24, October 29, and November 19th.
-All three sessions will be held from 4:00-5:00 pm in Taubman 202.
+Two information sessions are held during the Fall prior to the admissions deadline date.
+The dates for the Fall 2014 session will held on September 22 and October 27th.
+Both sessions will be held from 4:00-5:00 pm (location Taubman 202).
 To RSVP, please email the doctoral program office.